 Another key psychodramatic tool that allows participants the opportunity to see themselves and the world through another’s perspective is the doubling technique.
-Doubling is the attempt, made by the psychodramatist or by an auxiliary group member, to express the unvoiced thoughts or feelings of the protagonist, enabling them to clarify and express a deeper level of emotion (Blatner, 1996).
-The double allows the protagonist a sense of visibility and facilitates expression of thoughts and feelings (Fox, 2008).
-It also helps them to develop additional self-knowledge and more sense and meaning of the situation (Dayton, 2005).
-In addition, auxiliary group members, who have succeeded, through their capacity for empathetic projection in feeling their way into the inner world of the protagonist, feel valued and heard.
-This is regardless of the accuracy of the doubling, since even if the doubling is rejected or corrected by the protagonist, it has given the auxiliary a voice and the protagonist the opportunity to clarify their feelings (Ron, 2018).
+Doubling is the attempt, made by the psychodramatist or by an auxiliary group member, to express the unvoiced thoughts or feelings of the protagonist, enabling her to gain clarity and express a deeper level of emotion (Blatner, 1996).
+The double in psychodrama is meant to act as an additional “I,” which allows the double to express and share thoughts and feelings that the protagonist may find difficult to articulate into words; the double also expresses repressed conflicts while providing a sense of safety and support.
+The double thus affords the protagonist a sense of visibility and facilitates her expression of thoughts and feelings (Fox, 2008).
+This process helps her develop additional self-knowledge and more sense and meaning of the situation (Dayton, 2005).
+In addition, the auxiliary group member, who has succeeded, through her capacity for empathetic projection in feeling her way into the inner world of the protagonist, feels valued and heard.
+This occurs regardless of the accuracy of the doubling, because even if the protagonist rejects or corrects the interpretation, it has given the auxiliary a voice and the protagonist the opportunity to clarify their feelings (Ron, 2018).

+Another psychodramatic technique used in the group during the year is the “magic shop,” in which an imaginary shop is opened by the therapist or by a member of the group under the supervision of the therapist: what it sells are not goods, but instead the participants are given an opportunity to buy and sell different characteristics and emotional states.
+During this activity the “owner” and “customer” negotiate a deal.
+The task of the owner is to make a realistic deal with the customer (the protagonist) that can foster a commitment for change.

+Being a customer or owner in the magic shop can be a very powerful and empowering experience.
+Allowing participants to choose for themselves what they want to sell and buy puts them in charge of their choices, rather than their decisions being influenced by what a therapist may suggest she needs.
+At the same time the participants learn that they cannot get anything of value without giving something away.
+There is no growth, no transformation, without giving something up.

 The study setting and participants

 The women’s shelter is located in the center of Israel.
-It can hold up to 12 women.
-The residents are obliged to assist in the shelter.
-This includes rotations of cooking the meals, cleaning the rooms, and doing the maintenance duties at the shelter.
-Some of the women work outside of the shelter but are restricted with the times they are allowed to work and must align with implemented curfews.
-Their children are also allocated to different kindergartens and schools in the area.
-The shelter includes a nursery which provides day care for children ranging from 2 to 4 years of age.
+It can hold up to 12 women, who are each assigned daily responsibilities, including cooking meals, cleaning rooms, and doing maintenance work around the facility.
+Some of the women work outside of the shelter, but their hours are restricted and must align with the nightly curfew.
+Their children attend kindergartens and schools in the community.
+The shelter includes a nursery that provides day care for children ranging from 2 to 4 years of age.